-- 9. Interest will be charged on loans.
-The interest payable will be fixed at the commencement of the loan at a rate linked to the 3 month London Inter-Bank Bid rate. - 10.
-Loans may be repaid at an earlier date than agreed at the outset, following agreement to revised terms by the Authority. - 11.
+- priority will be given to those projects which contribute most to raising educational standards. - 8.
+A school may have more than one loan but the Authority must be satisfied that the school is able to meet the total repayments. - 9.
+The normal repayment period for a loan will be three years but may be up to a maximum of five. - 10.
+Interest will be charged on loans.
+The interest payable will be fixed at the commencement of the loan at a rate linked to the 3 month London Inter-Bank Bid rate. - 11.
+Loans may be repaid at an earlier date than agreed at the outset, following agreement to revised terms by the Authority. - 12.
 If circumstances change (e.g. unforeseen higher costs on a building project or a significantly changed financial position at the school) it may be possible to vary the original terms of the loan, with the agreement of the Authority, though there can be no guarantee that this can be arranged.